Release: Friday, July 14, 2017

-Recommendation: Powerful, provocative and emotionally resonant.
+Moral of the Story: Powerful, provocative and emotionally resonant.
 The third and final iteration in the rebooted Apes franchise sends audiences off on a thrilling high, and brings long-time fans back full-circle.
 Combined with ever-improving special effects and the committed work of motion-capture performer Andy Serkis, War for the Planet of the Apes is absolutely the most mature and most well-made film in the post-Charlton Heston era.
 Sure it’s a little predictable, but it’s predictable in a very surprising way.
 And that totally does make sense when you see the movie.

 Running Time: 140 mins.

 Quoted: “My God, you are impressive.
 Smart as hell.
 You’re stronger than we are.
 But you’re taking this all much too personally.
 So emotional!”

 All content originally published and the reproduction elsewhere without the expressed written consent of the blog owner is prohibited.